MatinAsp/HearthStone/README.md

      using dupricated method in JacksonMapper class.
-     dont have chat and game show for other people. dont have a algorithm for matching players.
+     dont have chat and game show for other people. have a weak algorithm for matching players.

 before compiling, please install the game's font form the following address: